muziejus/javascripting-english-major/8-webpage.md

 Inside the `<body>` tag is everything we see.
 It is also, traditionally, where JavaScript files get loaded with `<script>` tags.
-It’s best to leave the JavaScript loading for the end of the page, so that the JavaScript has a canvas in place to work on and manipulate.
-Most of your HTML writing happens inside the `<body>` tag but before the `<script>` tags.
+It’s best to leave the JavaScript loading for the end of the page, so that the JavaScript has a canvas in place to work on and manipulate (and so that the page doesn’t freeze waiting for the JavaScript to load).
+All of your HTML writing should happen inside the `<body>` tag but before the `<script>` tags.

 Tags can also have **attributes**, which are designated by the syntax